 Our intake specialists are knowledgeable, sensitive, and responsive.
-They will ask you some basic questions about what is troubling you and your past treatment to help provide you with options within our system that can help.
+They respond to everyone who contacts us within 1-2 business days.
+Our specialists will ask you some basic questions about what is troubling you and your past treatment in order to help provide you with options within our system that can help.
+You are also welcome to search our providers to find a good fit for you.
+You do not need to know your diagnosis or even exactly what help you need to call.
 You do not need a referral to meet with our psychiatrists and therapists.
-You do not need to know your diagnosis or even exactly what help you need to call.
 We will work to find the right provider to meet your needs.
-If we do not feel your problems are best treated by us, our specialists will provide you with other local options that may be a better fit.
+If we do not feel your problems are best treated by us, our intake specialists will direct you to where you can find the services you need.

 2. Check your insurance.

 We accept a limited range of insurance plans (listed below).
 If we do not directly accept your insurance, you can still see a Columbia psychiatrist or therapist by using your “Out of Network” benefits.
 Many commercial insurance plans will cover Out of Network services after meeting your deductible, allowing you to get the very best care for a more affordable price.
-If you have further questions after reviewing your insurance company’s Out of Network benefits, please call our billing specialists at 212-305-2600.
+You can also use pre-tax FSA and HSA funds to help pay for your care.
+If you have further questions when submitting to your insurance company for Out of Network benefits, please call our billing specialists at 212-305-2600.

-- United Health Care (Columbia University employees only)
+- Columbia University employees’ United Health Care Plan

-- Empire Blue Cross Blue Shield (New York Presbyterian Hospital employees only)
+- New York Presbyterian Hospital's Empire Blue Cross Blue Shield

 3. Prepare for your first visit.